JunpengShi/JunpengShi.github.io/README.md

 RESEARCH INTERESTS

-1. Comparative and population genomics in maize and other major crops
+1.Comparative and population genomics in maize and other major crops

-2. Genomics and Bioinformatics
+2.Genomics and Bioinformatics

 EDUCATION